amit-davidson/GopherCon2021IsraelStaticAnalysisWorkshop/ir/README.md

 ### 3.6 SSA vs AST
-The most important difference is that AST reasons about the the structure of the code, where SSA reasons about the data flows in the code.
+The most important difference is that AST reasons about the structure of the code, where SSA reasons about how data flows in the code.

 We can summarize the differences using the following table: